WORLD

 A project aimed at creating computer reconstructions of the Byzantine

 Monuments located in Istanbul, TURKEY as of year 1200 AD.
-These pages
+Click on a

 Students explore how people in earlier times used art as a way to